 One in five Canadians will experience a mental health problem or illness in their lifetime; it indirectly affects many Canadians at some point through a family member, friend or colleague.
 Stigma or discrimination attached to mental illnesses presents a serious barrier, not only to diagnosis and treatment but also to acceptance in the community.

 Approximately 70 per cent of mental health problems and illnesses have their onset during childhood or adolescence.
 Identifying the signs early and getting connected to tools and support is the most important way to prevent problems from becoming worse.
 Mental health problems and illnesses can be treated effectively.

-The Oilers Hockey Talks event is part of a collective effort, with all of the Canadian NHL clubs dedicating one of their game nights in January to bringing awareness to this topic in an attempt to alleviate misconceptions and stigma that have been associated with mental illness.
+The Oilers Hockey Talks event is part of a collective effort, with all of the Canadian NHL clubs dedicating one of their game nights from Jan.
+27-Feb.
+26 to bringing awareness to this topic in an attempt to alleviate misconceptions and stigma that have been associated with mental illness.

 CLICK HERE to buy tickets.